Superrehtard/old_diaspora_wiki/Roadmap.md

   - Windows/Linux/Mac installers/ and intergration with Dynamic DNS services (e.g. PageKite)
   - Can we run Diaspora from a Nexus One?

-- In general call us out with more elegant solutions
+## In general

+Call us out on existing code that's ugly or untested (or both).